skbkontur/ZstdNet/README.md

       It can be read from a file or generated with `DictBuilder` class.
       Default is `null` (no dictionary).
     - `int compressionLevel` &mdash; compression level.
-      Should be in range from 1 to `CompressionOptions.MaxCompressionLevel` (currently 22).
+      Should be in range from `CompressionOptions.MinCompressionLevel` to `CompressionOptions.MaxCompressionLevel` (currently 22).
       Default is `CompressionOptions.DefaultCompressionLevel` (currently 3).
+    - `IReadOnlyDictionary<ZSTD_cParameter, int> advancedParams` &mdash; advanced API provides a way to set specific parameters during compression.
+For example, it allows you to compress with multiple threads, enable long distance matching mode and more.
+      Check [zstd.h](https://github.com/facebook/zstd/blob/v1.4.5/lib/zstd.h#L265) for additional info.

   Specified options will be exposed in read-only fields.